edgeworx/docs/content/en/docs/cloud/portal/_index.md

 weight: 20
 ---

-## Create your Darcy Cloud account
+## Create your Darcy Cloud account2

 Navigate to [Darcy Cloud](https://cloud.darcy.ai/welcome) using your browser (Chrome, Firefox, and Safari preferred- other browsers are not thoroughly maintained) and click the `Create Account`